FACTBOX-Analysts' reactions on OPEC decision

 "OPEC's unchanged 30 million barrels per day (mbpd) production limit does suggest its concern over preserving market share, rather than a possible futile attempt in lifting oil prices given rising oil supply from the U.S. shale oil production. ...
 The cartel views the oversupply isn't by their hands, and should we infer, likely caused by high U.S. oil production given its shale production."

 "With the current low oil price, it is then vital to watch what the shale producers will do for the rest of 2014, and in the coming year.
 Needless to say, should shale oil production cost be indeed at $70-$77/bbl, shale oil producers' profit margin are likely squeezed significantly, and future production cues may see downside pressure given current oil price lows."
-(Reporting by Vijaykumar Vedala, Arpan Varghese and Ratul Ray Chaudhuri in Bengaluru)
+(Reporting by Arpan Varghese, Vijaykumar Vedala and Ratul Ray Chaudhuri in Bengaluru; Editing by Bernard Orr)